ruvnet/rUv-dev/.roo/README.md

 ## Overview

-This guide provides information about the various modes available in Roo and detailed documentation on the Management Control Panel (MCP) integration capabilities.
+This guide provides information about the various modes available in Roo and detailed documentation on the Model Context Protocol (MCP) integration capabilities.

+Create by @ruvnet

 ## Available Modes